Mirimiri54322/rcloneMEGA/README.md

 ---

-1. If you haven't already, follow this tutorial to set up `rclone` to mount MEGA: https://rclone.org/mega/
+1. If you haven't already, follow this tutorial (or something similar) to set up `rclone` to mount MEGA: https://rclone.org/mega/
 2. Paste the command you will use to mount MEGA into the script.
 Your command will look something like `rclone mount remote: /Path/To/Mount/Location --daemon`.
 3. Change the variable `LOGPATH` to wherever you want your log file to go.
 If you don't want a log file, change it to `/dev/null`.
 4. To run this manually, go to the location of `rcloneMEGA.sh` and set its permissions to make it executable.
 You can do that with `chmod +x rcloneMEGA.sh`.